andrewhwaller/rta-summer-seminar/slides.md

 #### The boundaries of the canon are determined through the deliberation of the apostolic church.

 <!--
-* The church is able to authoritatively determine the shape of the canon.
+* In a more ecclesially-oriented extrinc model, the church is able to authoritatively determine the shape of the canon.
 * This approach will generally emphasize ecclesiology and the church's authority, particularly along apostolic lines.
 * Sometimes this model will be caricatured as a "Catholic" position, where the tradition of the church dominates the authority of the canon itself.
     * However, many Catholics would readily acknowledge that church councils recognize but do not create the canon.